Education & Training

 St. Clair College – Quick Facts

-- St. Clair College established in 1967, provides higher education for 9,000 students on four campus locations in Windsor and Chatham.
+- St. Clair College established in 1967, provides higher education for 10,000 full-time students on four campus locations in Windsor and Chatham.
 The campuses in Windsor and Chatham offer student residence spaces right on campus.

 - The College offers hundreds of career paths in health sciences, community studies, business and information technology, engineering technologies, and media, art & design